RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

       ]
     }
     ```
     Scroll down and **Save** the configuration

 ### IdP initiated SSO

-To use IdP-initiated SSO with certain identity providers, you also need to set the RelayState parameter to the following URL:
+To use IdP-initiated SSO with certain identity providers, you also need to set the `RelayState` parameter to this URL:

 `https://app.redislabs.com/#/login/?idpId=<ID>`

 {{< note >}}
-Replace <ID> so it matches the AssertionConsumerService Location URL’s ID (the content after the last forward slash "/").
+Replace <ID> so it matches the `AssertionConsumerService` Location URL ID (the content after the last forward slash "/").
 To learn more about how to configure service provider apps, see your identity provider’s documentation.
 {{</ note >}}

-## Step 4 - Return to the Redis Cloud admin console
+## Step 4: Return to the Redis Cloud admin console

-1. Return to the Redis Cloud admin console and click **Activate**.
+1. Return to the Redis Cloud admin console and select **Activate**.

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-2. A popup will appear, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Auth0.
+   A popup appears, explaining that in order to test the SAML connection, that we need to login with credentials of a user defined in Auth0.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}

-3. The Auth0 login screen will appear.
-Enter the credentials and click **Sign In**.
+1. The Auth0 login screen appears.
+Enter the credentials and select **Sign In**.

     {{<image filename="images/rc/saml/auth0_saml_12.png" alt="" >}}{{</image>}}

-4. If the test has succeeded, you will see the following screen.
+1. If the test has succeeded, you will see the the admin console screen.
 Your local account is now considered a SAML account.
-In order to log in to the admin console from now on, click on **Sign in with SSO**.
+To log in to the admin console from now on, click on **Sign in with SSO**.

-    {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}

-5. Enter your SAML email and click **Login**.
+1. Enter your SAML email and click **Login**.

-    {{<image filename="images/rc/saml/auth0_saml_13.png" alt="" >}}{{</image>}}

-6. **Congratulations!!!** You have successfully configured SAML as an identification provider.
+You have successfully configured SAML as an identification provider.

     {{<image filename="images/rc/saml/auth0_saml_14.png" alt="" >}}{{</image>}}